HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ### Combined DX rendering of WCM, DAM, and Pages and Portlets

-For rendering sizing, all rendering JMeter scripts of WCM, DAM and Pages and Portlets are combined.
+For rendering sizing, all rendering JMeter scripts of WCM, DAM, and Pages and Portlets are combined.
 See the following section for details of load distribution.

-## Load Distribution
+**Load Distribution**

 - WCM - 40 %
 - DAM - 30 %
-    - Pages&Portlets  - 30 %
+- Pages and Portlets - 30 %

 ## Pods in native-kube deployment are 1:1 in small config
 ![](../../../../images/small-config-pods.png)